Tudor Barn Wedding Photography

 History of Tudor Barn

-I love photographing weddings at the Tudor Barn; the rustic architectural details make for some amazing backdrops.
+Wedding photography at the Tudor Barn – the rustic architectural details make for some amazing backdrops.

 Timber beams in The Tudor Barn date back to 1505.
 The Bayley family passed it from generation to generation for many years.
 In the 1920s it became a convent, although gradually the number of nuns dwindled over time.

 Then in 1990 bridge enthusiast Laurie Champniss was searching for a suitable premises to establish a full time Bridge Centre, and by chance he learned of this former convent for sale.
 As soon the purchase was complete he renovated the buildings extensively for use as a bridge club.